martinwittmann/impulse-bitwig/README.md

 ## Advanced features

 Since the Impulse devices have quite a lot of buttons and LEDs and a Display we can send data to, I want to make as many Bitwig features as I can accessible via the Impulse.

-## Limitations of the Impulse devices
-While reverse engineering and testing all features of the Impulse 25 I came across several things that might not be intutive and owners should know.
-Maybe someone from Novation/Focusrite reads this at some point and uses it as inspiration for firmware updates.

-* Some, but not all buttons send midi messages both for pressing and releasing them.
-* The Midi/mixer button below the master fader sends messages only on button release and sends different CCs depending on the button's state.
-* The Octave up/down buttons change the keyboard octave only on button release - this feels slow while performing.
-(It would be extremely useful if this would send a midi CC message.)
-* When changing the octave the display lights up an 'octave' element.
-But this is only lit directly after pressing an octave button.
-I'd have expected this to keep being lit as long as the octave is changed.
-* (BUG?)
-When pressing shift + any other button and then releasing them, shift does *not* send a midi message for the button release.
-* In midi state (after pressing the midi/page-down button) everytime an ecoder is rotated, the text display is set to 'CC# XX'.
-It's not possible to send text to the display in this case because it gets overwritten immediately.
-The same goes for the master fader in midi mode.
-* The encoders in plugin and mixer state send a CC with the direction of the change while in midi mode they send absolute values.
-This is a limitation because we can't use the encoders in midi mode as generic buttons since when the absolute value is the minimum or maximum no more midi messages are sent.
-* We can change the background color of the drum pads by sending midi messages to the Impulse.
-BUT only if the device is in clip launch mode.
-What we can do tough is setting the brightness by sending a midi message.
-* In the default template (BascMidi) the rotary encoders 7 and 8 use the same CC values as rewind and fast forward making it impossible to distinguish between them.
-* There's no way of programmatically triggering a dump of the current template.
-If we could do this it would be possible to programmatically change specific values which would enable us to add many features that are impossible right now.

 ## Midi messages the impulse accepts